TiarkRompf/scala3/README.md

-# Scala 3 with Capability-Based Typestate
+# Scala 3 with Revocable Capabilities

 ## Overview
 This is a fork of the [Scala 3 compiler](https://github.com/scala/scala3)